Guide for Authors

 There are no page charges and color is free in both the print and online versions.Peer-reviewed research articles

 Reviews should inform readers of new research advances, while looking ahead to future directions.
 The features may be less formal than review papers in traditional journals and can express the contributors' personal perspectives, but they should be scientifically rigorous and pitched at a level suitable for an audience of materials researchers.Length: 3500 words, not including captions or references.
+Extensions are permitted with agreement from the Editor.
 A maximum of 100 references should be included.
+Additional references are permitted with agreement from the Editor.
 Up to ten figures and tables can be included.
-Color is encouraged (at no charge).
+Color is encouraged.
+Additional figures are permitted with agreement from the Editor.

 Current research articlesCurrent research articles are the ideal platform for informing the materials science community of major breakthroughs and significant results.
 The features may report on emerging technologies or potential new applications of relevance and importance to materials researchers.
 As with reviews, articles should be written in a clear, concise fashion, and be accessible to readers from a broad scientific background.